operate-first/apps/_sources/content/vault_eso/runbook.md

 A runbook for common issues encountered when operating Vault on Operate First Cloud.

+## Pre-requisites
+* Unseal keys and root token for the snapshot
+* Kustomize CLI
+* Vault CLI
+* OC CLI

 ## Missing Client token

 Error can be encountered when communicating locally via Vault CLI *or* via the Vault Pods.
 Error looks like the following: